mtec-TUB/pillow/README.md

 - the signal is extracted from the file using the file handler
 - the signal is truncated to whole epochs
 - if resampling condition is not None (e.g.resample is 100):
-    - type of the channel (digital/discrete or analog/continuos) is taken from dataset_processor (can be determined with get_channel_types for new datasets)
+    - type of the channel (digital/discrete or analog/continuos) is taken from dataset (can be determined with get_channel_types for new datasets)
     - digital channels are resampled with a nearest neighbour interpolation and analog continous channels with polyphase filtering (mse.filter), where clipped values will be preserved to keep similarity or original data
     - signal is filtered based on AASM recomendation (e.g. EEG and EOG with 0.3-35Hz bandpass)
 - the signal is reshaped to [num_epochs, epoch_dur * fs]